 You can’t go wrong by filling a goodie bag full of delicious and healthy snacks like these raw vegan superfood chocolates, rosemary lemon sandwich cookies, hazelnut chocolate snowballs, or peanut butter and jelly shortbread!
 Yum!

 5. Homemade Playdough

-6. Barettes, Braceletes and Crowns
+6. Barrettes, Bracelets and Crowns

-Recycled jewelry can be fun, easy and very popular with party goers.
-Run old wool sweaters through the wash to felt, or recycled old fabrics to make adorable cloth barrettes, or woven bracelets or use recycled paper to make these folded paper bracelets.
+Recycled jewelry can be fun, easy, and very popular with partygoers.
+Run old wool sweaters through the wash to felt or old recycled fabrics to make adorable cloth barrettes or woven bracelets, or use recycled paper to make these folded paper bracelets.
 Save popsicle sticks to make cute stick bracelets.
 Use up scrap fabric and old cardboard to make these sweet pins.

 7. Handmade Magnets

 Still get the phone book?
 Before putting it into the recycling or cutting it up for recycled paper projects, check to see if the book contains any advertising magnets!
-These are great to cover with stickers, images from magazines or children’s art and cut to desired shape for custom magnet gifts.
+These are great to cover with stickers, images from magazines, or children’s art and cut to the desired shape for custom magnet gifts.

 9. Wizard Wands

-10. Recycled Paper, Pencils and Crayons
+10. Recycled Paper, Pencils, and Crayons

 Make adorable mini notebooks by recycling old computer paper and attach pencils made from recycled newspapers or recycled tires.
 Give old broken crayons new life and a new home by melting and molding them into cute shapes like these adorable crayon cars or hearts.
-Not interested in melted wax, but love the recycled crayon idea?
-You can purchase recycled star crayons, stick crayons, heart crayons or these adorable cupcake crayons!
-Wrap up your crayons in this cute No Sew Crayon Wrap.
+Not interested in melted wax, but love the recycled crayon idea.
+You can purchase recycled star crayons, stick crayons, heart crayons, or these adorable cupcake crayons!
+Wrap up your crayons in this cute No-Sew Crayon Wrap.